thaisaraujom/PDF-Insights/README.md

 4. Once the PDFs are processed, you can ask questions about the content using the text input field.

-5. After entering a question, the code will use the OpenAI GPT-3 model to find relevant information from the knowledge base and provide an answer.
+5. After entering a question, the code will search the knowledge base for relevant information and provide an answer.

 ## 📋 Requirements